Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Solution: Offer fully localized customer service, incorporate native review systems, and use local logistics partners to meet delivery expectations.
 Localization should include both language and tone.

-Japan has some of the highest smartphone penetration rates in the world, but mobile ecommerce still faces UX challenges, especially among older users.
+Japan has some of the highest smartphone penetration rates in the world, but mobile e-commerce still faces UX challenges, especially among older users.
 At the same time, Japan is one of the oldest societies globally, with a median age of 49 and about 10% of the population aged 80 or older.

 Mobile vs. Age-Related Usability Issues: